eigenfoo/cryptics/docs/datasheet.md

 ### Was any preprocessing/cleaning of the data done?

 Yes.
-As discussed in [the Collection Process section](/datasheet#collection-process), the raw HTML is preprocessed/cleaned by parsing and extracting the clues from the unstructured HTML into a structured table of clues and answers.
-This parsing is the main value-add of this dataset over the raw blog posts.
+As described in [the Collection Process section](/datasheet#collection-process), the raw HTML is "preprocessed" by parsing the unstructured HTML into a structured table of clues and answers.
+This parsing is the main value proposition of this dataset over the raw blog posts, and the clues and answers are now presented in a centralized, structured and searchable format.

 ### Is the software used to preprocess/clean the data available?